Issuin icon

 How it works

-You create a transaction rule using the Configuration API.
-When creating transaction rules, you must consider:
+You create a transaction rule using the POST /transactionRules endpoint in the Configuration API.
+When creating transaction rules, you determine:

 You can also combine transaction rules with relayed authorisation.
 When combined, Adyen evaluates transaction rules first before sending the relayed authorisation webhook to your server.
 This means that when a transaction is already declined by transaction rules, you will not get a relayed authorisation webhook.